oarabiledev/material-design/README.md

 [Material3 Plugin](https://ds.justplayer.de/uploads/material3)

-The release does not favour use of Node and Python, however in the next release (0.80) both environments will get their fair amount of documentation.
+The current release does not favour use of Node and Python, however in the next release (0.80) both environments will get their fair amount of documentation.

-I really need contribution, even if its not adding components but code refactoring, maintaining certain components to use newer better methods.
-Please Help If You Can.
+Remember To Update On 10 May 2024 (❁´◡`❁)

 ##
 Here Is A Code Snippet For The Impatient::